 An Exercise Stress Test helps your doctor determine how your heart performs under stress (during exercise).
 Your heart’s electrical activity and your blood pressure are measured while you exercise on a treadmill.
 To learn more about an exercise stress test, read this article or watch this video What is an Excercise Stress Test?

 TWO DAYS BEFORE THE EXAM

 Certain heart or blood pressure medications may need to be stopped 48 hours prior to the study.
-If you haven’t already done so, please let us know if you are on any of the medications listed below prior to starting the study:
+If you haven’t already done so, please let us know if you are on any of the medications on this list prior to starting the study.

 ONE DAY BEFORE THE EXAM

 - Avoid all foods or beverages that contain caffeine (e.g., coffee, tea, chocolate, decaf coffee, decaf tea, pop) in the 24 hours before your test.

 - Avoid medications that have caffeine (e.g., Tylenol #3, Anacin, Excedrin, No-Doz, Darvon, Caffregot, Fiorinal, etc.).

 - Don’t eat or drink anything before your exam.

 - You may take small sips of water with prescribed medications.